 Rechargeable Li-ion Battery EN-EL4a

 This is Nikon’s standard rechargeable battery for their big-body pro cameras.
 Putting out a whopping 11.1 volts, this solution will power your camera for 35-65 rolls, according to the catalog.
 Fewer than off-the-shelf Lithiums, but still 2X the CR123’s and 3X standard alkaline double A’s.
 The battery will run you about $114 but you’ll pay for it many times over its life by not having to buy the more expensive lithium batteries.
 The other great thing about the EN-EL4a is it fits in the D2 and D3 series big-body digital camera’s too.
-I can run it in my D3s and if power gets low on one, I can swap it out with the other.
 The EN-EL4a clips into the BL-3 adaptor and inserts into the MB-40’s bottom hollow cavity.

 So you can see that running out of power shooting the F6 is not anywhere near as much a danger as shooting with a digital camera.
 One of the prime directives in development of the F6 was to maintain the performance level on par with the F5, but reduce power consumption, which they definitely accomplished.